 During November 2008, we entered into an agreement with one of our investment advisors providing for it to repurchase the ARS held through such advisor at par value beginning on June 30, 2010 if we cannot liquidate such ARS before that date.
-The ARS covered by this agreement had a par value of \$67.8 million at March 31, 2010.
-We expect to continue to hold these debt instruments until the earlier of the settlement date or the date on which the market for active trading of ARS at par value is re-established.
-At any time during the period up until June 2010, our investment advisor can call the ARS at par value.
-We elected to apply the fair value option permitted under the relevant accounting standard to the put option incorporated in this repurchase agreement.
-As of March 31, 2010, the \$8.3 million fair value of such put option was grouped with other short-term marketable securities on our consolidated balance sheet.
-The fair value of the put option is determined by comparing the fair values of the related ARS, as described above, to their par values and also considers the credit risk associated with our investment advisor.
-During the three months ended March 31, 2010, the fair value of the put option decreased by \$1.3 million to \$8.3 million with the resultant loss offsetting \$1.3 million of the related ARS gain included in gain (loss) on investments, net in our consolidated statement of operations.
-This put option will continue to be adjusted on future balance sheet dates based on its then fair value.
+The ARS covered by this agreement had a par value of \$30.5 million at June 30, 2010.
+At any time during the period up until June 2010, our investment advisor could call the ARS at par value but did not do so.
+In early July 2010, we exercised the put option incorporated in the agreement, and \$30.5 million of ARS were redeemed at par value.
+We elected to apply the fair value option permitted under the relevant accounting standard to the put option.
+As of June 30, 2010, the \$3.4 million fair value of such put option was grouped with other short-term marketable securities on our consolidated balance sheet.
+The fair value of the put option was determined by comparing the fair values of the related ARS, as described above, to their par values and also considered the credit risk associated with our investment advisor.
+During the six months ended June 30, 2010, the fair value of the put option decreased by \$6.2 million to \$3.4 million with the resultant loss offsetting \$6.2 million of the related ARS gain included in gain (loss) on investments, net in our consolidated statement of operations.

 Our 1% convertible senior notes are subject to changes in market value.
 Under certain conditions, the holders of our 1% convertible senior notes may require us to redeem the notes on or after December 15, 2010.
-As of March 31, 2010, the aggregate outstanding principal amount and the fair value of the 1% convertible senior notes were \$199.7 million and \$407.6 million, respectively.
+As of June 30, 2010, the aggregate outstanding principal amount and the fair value of the 1% convertible senior notes were \$63.6 million and \$185.1 million, respectively.